 All personal items should be properly marked with the student's name.
 Students should NOT bring valuables or large sums of money to school.
 Toys, trading cards and electronic devices such as iPods, and cell phones need to be kept at home.
-If a cell phone is brought to school for afterschool use it must remain in the student's backpack until the end of the school day.
+If a cell phone or smartwatch is brought to school for after school use it must remain in the student's backpack until the end of the school day.
+No texting or calling during school hours from student devices.